 What is the cost of compliance?

-The Home Office estimate that the cost of implementation over a 10-year period could be £2,160 for standard duty premises and around £80,000 for enhanced premises, but industry bodies query whether this reflects the true cost.
+The Home Office estimated as part of their initial findings that the cost of implementation over a 10-year period could be £2,160 for standard duty premises and around £80,000 for enhanced premises, but industry bodies query whether this reflects the true cost.

 The key categories where operators are likely to see increased costs are: